OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 #### Early Reclaim Discounts

-- Applied when you exit your position before the deposit period completes
+- Applied when users exit their position before the deposit period completes
 - The reclaim rate varies by asset and deposit period
 - Reclaim rates are configured by protocol governance for each supported asset
 - The reclaim discount is 100% minus the reclaim rate